Brian Richardson (footballer)

-Brian Richardson (born 5 October 1934 in Sheffield) was a professional footballer with Sheffield United, Swindon Town and Rochdale.
+Brian Richardson (5 October 1934 – May 2020) was an English professional footballer with Sheffield United, Swindon Town and Rochdale.

-Richardson signed for Sheffield United in 1954, aged 20, and stayed for 12 years, playing in 291 League matches.
+Born in Sheffield on 5 October 1934, Richardson signed for Sheffield United in 1954, aged 20, and stayed for 12 years, playing in 291 League matches.
 He was a ball-winning half-back, often paired with the more creative Gerry Summers.

 He went on to play for Swindon and Rochdale; on retiring as a player he became a sales executive.

+Richardson died in Sheffield in May 2020, at the age of 85.